hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="lamb.PNG" width="700">
 </center>
-Lamb used the *D/Dt* notation introduced by Stokes himself (1849, Sec.
+Lamb used the *D/Dt* notation introduced by Stokes himself, in the paper where he gives the essentially modern continuum derivation of the Navier-Stokes equations (Stokes, 1849, Sec.
 5; see my *Appendix* below).
 Other authors use either *d/dt* or *D/Dt* for this concept.
 Batchelor (1967, sec.
 2.1), for instance, has this passage.
 <center>
 <img src="batchelor.PNG" width="700">
 </center>